angelswat/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Ángel is a graduated Mechatronics Engineer at ESPOL Polytechnic University, in Ecuador.
-His academic formation is related to Mechatronics Design, Flexible Manufacturing Systems, Biomechatronics Systems, Mobile & Articulated Robots and more.
+His academic formation is related to Mechatronics Design, Flexible Manufacturing Systems, Biomechatronics Systems, Mobile & Articulated Robots, among other.

 Currently, he works as software engineer in an important ecuadorian ATM company.
-Also, he is enrrolled as researcher in areas like Computer Modeling applied to Fuel Cells and Machine & Deep Learning applied to Structural Health Monitoring.
+Also, he is enrrolled as researcher in areas like Computer Modeling (Fuel Cells), Structural Health Monitoring and Fault Prognosis (Wind Turbines).

-He has experiencie in Unmanned Vehicles like drones and Reinforcement Learning.
+He has knowledge in Unmanned Vehicle Simulation (Drones) and Reinforcement Learning.
 His main motivation is developing innovative solutions for real problems and with added value.